nayemspecial/nayemspecial/README.md

-- 🔭 I’m currently working as a Web Developer at [Pixel IT Institute](https://www.pixelitinst.com/pixel-teams.php)
+- 🔭 I’m currently working as a Web Development Mentor at [Pixel IT Institute](https://www.pixelitinst.com/pixel-teams.php)
 - 💬 Ask me about **Laravel**, **WordPress Theme Development** and **Elementor Page Buider**
 - 🌱 I’m currently learning **Vue.js**
 - 👯 I’m looking to collaborate on **DoctorApps**